jenniferjung2024/methodsSandboxEnvironment1/README.md

 # methodsSandboxEnvironmentExample
-Create sandbox environment for methods....Homework set #10 for CSE 118 (Fundamentals of Programming)
+Creating a sandbox environment for methods....Homework set #10 for CSE 118 (Fundamentals of Programming)

 CSE118